The Phyllis Haehnle Sanctuary is located 6 miles

-If you have a group that is coming to the sanctuary please contact us to coordinate your arrival.
-We also can provide a brief presentation, supply a guide at the sanctuary, or lead the group on an auto tour to get a closer view of the cranes feeding in nearby fields.
-If interested in this also contact us.
-See contacts
+If you have a group that needs a guide at the sanctuary or to lead the group on a Crane Tour, please contact us to coordinate your arrival.
+We can also provide a brief presentation, supply a guide at the sanctuary, or lead the group on an auto tour to get a closer view of the cranes feeding in nearby fields.

 BACK TO TOP OF PAGE